Article 208

 institutions monitor the value of the property on a frequent basis and at a minimum once every year for commercial immovable property and once every three years for residential property.
 Institutions carry out more frequent monitoring where the market is subject to significant changes in conditions;

-the property valuation is reviewed when information available to institutions indicates that the value of the property may have declined materially relative to general market prices and that review is carried out by a valuer who possesses the necessary qualifications, ability and experience to execute a valuation and who is independent from the credit decision process.
-For loans exceeding EUR 3 million or 5 % of the own funds of an institution, the property valuation shall be reviewed by such valuer at least every three years.
+the property valuation is reviewed when information available to institutions indicates that the property value may have declined materially relative to general market prices and that review is carried out by a valuer who possesses the necessary qualifications, ability and experience to execute a valuation and who is independent from the credit decision process; ESG-related considerations, including those related to limitations imposed by the relevant Union and Member States regulatory objectives and legal acts, as well as, where relevant for internationally active institutions, third-country legal and regulatory objectives, shall be considered to be an indication that the property value might have declined materially, relative to general market prices; for loans exceeding EUR 3 million or 5 % of the own funds of an institution, the property valuation shall be reviewed by such valuer at least every three years.